This guide provides an overview of a Thai company’s articles of association.

-The Articles of Association are the regulations of the company concerning its internal affairs such as voting rights.
-It is a very important corporate document, the content of which is determined at the Statutory Meeting.
-Thai private limited companies may choose to either adopt their own Articles of Association or refer to the relevant provisions of the Thai Commercial Code.
+Thai private limited companies may choose to either adopt their own articles of association or refer to the relevant provisions of the Thai Civil and Commercial Code.

 Chapter 1: General provision

-- Unless otherwise specified herein, the provisions of the Thai Civil and Commercial Code concerning private limited companies shall apply in all respects
+- The provisions of the Thai Civil and Commercial Code concerning private limited companies shall apply in all respects.

 Chapter 2: Shares and shareholders

-- All shares of the Company shall be [type/s of shares], entered in named certificates and fully paid-up.
-Each share certificate shall be signed by at least one director and shall bear the Company seal.
+- The types of shares must be entered into the name certificate, and the shares must be fully paid-up.
+Every certificate of shares must be signed by at least one director and bear the company seal.

-- The Company shall not hold its own shares or take them in pledge
+- The company cannot own its own shares or take them in pledge.

 Chapter 3: Directors

-- The number of directors shall be fixed by a general meeting of shareholders
+- The number and remuneration of the directors will be fixed by the general meeting of shareholders.

-- Any vacancy occurring in the Board of Directors may be filled by any person as may be appointed by the Board of Directors.
-Any persons so appointed shall retain their office for such duration only as for which the vacating director was entitled.
+- Any vacancy occurring in the board of directors must be filled up by the directors appointed by the board of directors.
+Any person appointed shall retain their office for such duration only as the vacating director was entitled.

-- The Board of Directors may convene extraordinary meetings whenever they see fit or in response to a request made in writing by shareholders holding not less than one-fifth of the shares.
+- Directors may summon an extraordinary meeting whenever they think is suitable or in response to a request made in writing by shareholders holding not less than one-fifth of the shares.

-- The chairman of the Board of Directors shall preside at every shareholders meeting.
-If there is no such chairman or he/she is not present at the meeting, then the meeting shall elect one of the members present to act as chairman.
+- The chairman of the board of directors shall preside at every general meeting of shareholders.
+If there is no chairman or the chairman is not present within 15 minutes after the appointed time of holding the meeting, the shareholders may elect one of their members to be the chairman.

 Chapter 5: Balance sheet

-- The directors shall prepare a balance sheet showing assets and liabilities of the Company, and a profit and loss statement, at least once every financial year counting from January 1 to December 31
+- A balance sheet containing a summary of the company’s assets and liabilities and a profit and loss account must be made at least once every financial year from 1 January to 31 December.

-- The balance sheet must be examined by at least one auditor and then submitted for approval at a general meeting within four months from the date on which the balance sheet was finalised
+- The balance sheet must be examined by at least one auditor and submitted at the general meeting for approval within four months from the date the balance sheet was finalised.

-- The Company must place in a reserve fund at the time of distribution of dividends, at least one-twentieth of the profit arising from the business of the Company, until the reserve fund reaches one-tenth of the capital of the Company or such higher proportion thereof
+- The company must place in a reserve fund at the time of distribution of dividends, at least one-twentieth of the profits arising from the company’s business, until the reserve fund reaches one-tenth part of the capital of the company or such higher proportion thereof.